 Mayiladuthurai literally translates as “the peacock town”.
-Mayiladuthurai is a portmanteau of three words, Mayil meaning peacock, Aadum is to dancing, and Thurai is a place.
-The name “Mayiladuthurai” stems from a legend that says Parvathi who donned the form of a peahen because of a curse, worshipped Lord Shiva in the town that is Mayiladuthurai today.
+Mayiladuthurai is a portmanteau of three words, Mayil meaning peacock, Aadum means dancing and Thurai is a place.
+The name “Mayiladuthurai” stems from a legend that says Parvathi who donned the form of a peahen because of a curse and worshipped Lord Shiva in the town that is Mayiladuthurai today.

 The Mayuranathaswami temple in Mayiladuthurai reinstates the legend.
 The temple dedicated to Lord Shiva shares its name with the name of the town.
 The presiding deity is called Mayuranathar, as Parvathi worshipped Shiva in the form of a Mayura (peacock) here.
 While the legend cannot be proved or disproved, the name has stood the test of time.

 Temples Galore – Tourist Places In And Around Mayiladuthurai

 The town situated on the banks of the river Cauvery has numerous noteworthy Hindu temples making it a popular pilgrimage destination.
 Temples like Sri Vadhanyeshwar Temple, Punugiswarar Temple, Gangai Konda Cholapuram, Sri Parimala Ranganathaswami Temple, Sri Kasi Vishwanathaswami temple, Kurukai Sivan Temple and Dakshinamoorthy temple attract devotees from across South India.